 The Portland campus is conveniently located inside the Lloyd Center Mall, within two blocks of the Max light-rail transportation system.
 The campus occupies approximately 18,489 square feet of space and features realistic simulation labs that allow students to learn in environments that mirror realworld facilities.
+The campus includes classrooms equipped with Apple TV, LCD projectors and wireless access.
 The campus offers a student success center, which includes a medical library equipped with reference materials, textbooks and journals.
 The Carrington library website offers online resources and professional organization information.
 The campus has administrative offices offering a variety of student services including enrollment services, career services, registrar services, and financial services.